GRACE

 has already done the work, and man receives the blessing.

-the key to unlock the meaning of the Decalogue.
-The Decalogue is
+grace but also the key to unlock the meaning of the Decalogue.
+The

-limits or boundaries of grace.
-The prohibitions of the Decaloge mark
+Decalogue is limits or boundaries of grace.
+The prohibitions of the

-the boundaries that must not be violated.
-Violations of the commandments
+Decaloge mark the boundaries that must not be violated.
+Violations

-of the Decalogue are a rejection of the grace of God.
-But the Fourth
+of the commandments of the Decalogue are a rejection of the grace of God.

-Commandment contains the key to the Decalogue.
-There are three parts
+But the Fourth Commandment contains the key to the Decalogue.
+There

-of creation mentioned, Land, Sea, and Heavens.
-The counterattacks
+are three parts of creation mentioned, Land, Sea, and Heavens.
+The

-in these three areas would come from Ecumenical, Political, and Cosmic
+counterattacks in these three areas would come from Ecumenical, Political,

-Babylon respectively.
-Each commandment is the protection for one
+and Cosmic Babylon respectively.
+Each commandment is the protection

 DECALOGUE